 Relative and Absolute Paths

 This topic explains how to use absolute and relative paths of the files referenced by your component.
-An absolute path shows the full location of a file, starting with the root directory.
-Examples of absolute paths can be seen in the red frame in the screenshot below.
+An absolute path shows the full location of a file, starting with the root directory (see Example: XML Component below).
 A relative path shows the file location which is relative to the current working directory: e.g., Books.xml.

 In the Component Settings dialog box (see example below), you can specify absolute or relative paths for various files which can be referenced by the component.
 The list of these files is given below: